arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ST and BT each have a specific monitoring routine to monitor and control their minimum and maximum level.
 Both Optas will exchange important states and parameters of each tank to understand and execute appropriate actions to maintain both tank levels as expected in the application.
 As stated before, the Optas in charge of ST and BT will communicate with each other using Modbus RTU over RS-485.

-The Opta in the BT performs the following actions:
+The Opta™ in the BT performs the following actions:

 - It activates the pump if its maximum level alarm is triggered; this will cause liquid migration from BT to ST.
 - It shuts off the system completely, halting any activity on it.
 - It sends the current minimum level state to ST while also seeking for ST maximum level state.

-The Opta in the ST performs the following actions:
+The Opta™ in the ST performs the following actions:

 - It manages the gate valve given the ST level and BT minimum level state.
 - It sends ST's current maximum level state to BT while seeking BT's minimum level state.